DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 	...
 ```

+> Note: Read more about an element's [local DOM in the Polymer docs](https://www.polymer-project.org/1.0/docs/devguide/local-dom).

 ### Modifying `my-app.html`

-Our elements are renamed but now we need to update references to them.
-The view elements are called in the `/src/my-app.html` file, so we'll open this up and make the necessary changes while exploring the contents of the file.
+Our elements are renamed.
+Now we need to update references to them.
+The view elements are called in `/src/my-app.html`, so we'll make the necessary changes while familiarizing with the contents of the file.

 Routing is handled by `<app-location>`, `<app-route>`, and `<iron-pages>`.
 Consult the documentation to learn more about [Polymer routing](https://www.polymer-project.org/1.0/toolbox/routing).